National Labor Federation: Entities

-Most NATLFED entities produce regular newspapers to inform supporters and volunteers, and to generate revenue from advertising.
-The Women's Press Collective, for example, prints the magazine Collective Endeavor about media reform and topics concerning women, and the CCLP and CCMP each publish the quarterly newsletters, The Gavel and The Verdict.
+Most NATLFED entities produce regular newspapers to inform supporters and volunteers and generate advertising revenue.
+The Women's Press Collective (WPC), for example, prints the magazine Collective Endeavor about media reform and topics concerning women, and the Coalition of Concerned Legal Professionals (CCLP) and Coalition of Concerned Medical Professionals (CCMP) each publish the quarterly newsletters The Gavel and The Verdict.